albertogeniola/meross-homeassistant/README.md

 For now, the component has been integrated as a custom component into [HACS](https://custom-components.github.io/hacs/).

 ## Installation & configuration
+You can install this component in two ways: via HACS or manually.
+HACS is a nice community-maintained components manager, which allows you to install git-hub hosted components in a few clicks.
+If you have already HACS installed on your HomeAssistant, it's better to go with that.
+On the other hand, if you don't have HACS installed or if you don't plan to install it, then you can use manual installation.

+### Installing via HACS
 If you have HACS, well, it's a piece of cake!
-Just search for "Meross" (Full name is Meross Cloud IoT) in the default repository of HACS and It'll show up!
+Just search for "Meross" (Full name is Meross Cloud IoT) in the default repository of HACS and it'll show up!

-Install it as you would do with any homeassistant custom component:
+Clock on Install: when done, proceed with component setup.

+### Classic installation (custom_component)
 1. Download the latest zip release archive from [here](https://github.com/albertogeniola/meross-homeassistant/releases/download/0.1a/meross_cloud.zip) (or clone the git master branch)
 1. Unzip/copy the meross_cloud direcotry within the `custom_components` directory of your homeassistant installation.
 The `custom_components` directory resides within your homeassistant configuration directory.